Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model: Abstract

 \section{Abstract}

 Impurities immersed in hard-core Bose gases offer exciting opportunities to explore polaron and bipolaron physics.
 We investigate the ground state properties of a single and a pair of impurities throughout the superfluid and insulating (charge density wave) phases of the bosonic environment.
-In the superfluid phase, we demonstrate that the impurity undergoes a polaron-like transition, shifting from behaving as an individual particle to becoming a dressed quasiparticle as the coupling with the bath increases.
-However, in the insulating phase, the impurity can maintain its individual character, moving through a potential landscape shaped by the charge density wave order.
+In the superfluid phase, the impurity exhibits polaron-like behavior, forming a dressed quasiparticle.
+In contrast, in the insulating phase, the impurity regains its particle-like character, moving through a potential landscape shaped by the charge density wave order.
 Moreover, we show that two impurities can form a bound state even in the absence of an explicit impurity-impurity coupling.
-Furthermore, we establish the stability of this bound state within both the superfluid and insulating phases.
+We establish the stability of this bound state within both the superfluid and insulating phases.
 Our results offer valuable insights for ongoing lattice polaron experiments with ultracold gases.